CANNON BEACH + HAYSTACK

 Capture all the rich colors of an Oregon summer sunset at Cannon Beach.
-First, we'll spend time exploring the tipepools of Haystack Rock, capturing the intricate details of marine life at low tide.
-Then we'll shoot golden hour landscapes on the south side of the rock and finally magic hour on the north side of the rock.
+First we'll explore the tidepools of Haystack Rock, capturing the intricate details of marine life at low tide.
+Next, we'll shoot golden hour on the south side of the rock and finally, magic hour on the north side of the rock.